Short-Term & Temporary Disability in Arizona | Qualifications

 Short-term disability covering pregnancy highlights several distinctions women of childbearing age should know.
 The most critical and universal requirement is that coverage must begin before conception.

 Arizona does not require paid maternity leave.
-Therefore, mothers need to plan ahead and purchase a policy from a private insurance company to avoid two standard exclusions.
+Therefore, mothers must plan ahead and purchase a policy from a private insurance company to avoid two standard exclusions.

 • Will not pay benefits for childbirth occurring sooner than nine months after the policy’s effective date